 - meet the expectations of the NIH public access policy for publicly supported work, and acknowledge the NLM’s Michael E. DeBakey Fellowship in the History of Medicine in any resulting scholarly works;

-- author at least one guest blog post for Circulating Now based on her/his research in the NLM Michael E. DeBakey archives.
+- author at least one guest blog post for Circulating Now based on research in the NLM Michael E. DeBakey archives.

 Selected fellows may be invited to return to the Library to present an annual NLM Michael E. DeBakey Lecture in the History of Medicine, as part of the History of Medicine Division’s existing lecture series.